 5) Some chemotherapy drugs cause mouth sores.
 If you drink a very icy drink while receiving the chemo (like a slushy) it shrinks the blood vessels in your mouth which helps keeps mouth sores from forming.
 (A nice gesture for a friend in chemo is to ask if you can bring him/her their favorite smoothie or frappuccino during their treatment!)

 6) Chemotherapy can throw a woman into menopause….sometimes it’s a temporary menopause and sometimes it’s permanent (personally, at 50, I’m hoping for permanent!)
 However, the hot flashes have been terrible.
 They are a part of the menopause.
 They hit fast and if I’m home, I’m ripping off whatever layers I can.
 They are miserable…quite miserable when they hit!

 6) Ginger Beer has been my best defense against chemo nausea.
 It’s non-alcoholic like root beer, but made with ginger.
+The brand I liked best was Bundaberg Ginger Beer.
 Other ginger products like Ginger Chews candy, and Ginger Tea are also helpful.
 If you want to give a thoughtful gift to a friend going through treatments that will likely cause nausea, a basket of a variety of ginger products is very helpful!